 If canoeing is more your speed, then you are spoilt for choice.
-Some of the best kayaking spots can also double for canoeing locations.
-These include kayaking the Colorado River, Sylvan Lake, Navajo Reservoir and Shadow Mountain Lake.
+Some of the best kayaking spots can also double as canoeing locations.
+These include kayaking the Colorado River, Sylvan Lake, Navajo Reservoir, and Shadow Mountain Lake.

 If you’re just starting out, though, you may find that the Lower Gunnison River is more your speed.
 It is a gentle and lazy ride, allowing you plenty of time to take in the sights.
 Speaking of sights, for an unforgettable view go canoeing on Trout Lake near Telluride.
-The crisp air and greenery will feel like a recharge button and give you a new lease of life.
+The crisp air and greenery will feel like a recharge button and give you a new lease on life.

 Stand Up Paddle Boarding in Colorado